The Dual Role of Abstracting over the Irrelevant in Symbolic Explanations: Cognitive Effort vs. Understanding: Empirical Study

 \subsubsection{Exploratory Findings}

 The exploratory ANOVAs showed a main effect of stimulus valence ($F=9.89, p = 0.002$), where accuracy for positive stimuli ($M = 0.82 \pm 0.02$) was significantly higher than for negative stimuli ($M = 0.70 \pm 0.02$).
 This is inline with the findings that negative instances are more difficult when the concept is conjunctive \citep{bourne1968learning}.
 No significant interaction with abstraction was observed, which suggests that these symbolic abstractions provide a consistent cognitive benefit regardless of the stimulus valence.
-Regarding the subjective assessments on the usefulness of the explanations, we observe no difference between the conditions, suggesting that explanations were useful overall.
+Regarding subjective assessments on the usefulness of the explanations, we observe no difference between the conditions.